aysegmsay/cybersecurity/Files/README.md

-# cybersecurity
-cybersecurity
-Subject of project : Detecting Windows or Linux encrypted and packed binaries
+# Detecting Windows or Linux encrypted and packed binaries